-Yeah, sure, no problem, Mark.
-I'd be happy to.
-I think the key points are firstly, Maple Leaf Foods will have a significantly reduced commodity exposure as a result of the transaction that we're putting forward, significantly reduced commodity exposure will obviously be a 19.9% shareholder in the Pork Company.
-View that as a very positive and constructive thing and transparently reflective of our confidence in the future of the pork business and one we're excited to be obviously investors in.
-There will be a supplier, an evergreen supply agreement in place that we commented on in the materials.
-And that's frankly to the benefit of both companies.
+Yes, sure.
+No problem, Mark.
+Be happy to.
+I think the key points are, firstly, Maple Leaf Foods will have a significantly reduced commodity exposure as a result of the transaction that we're putting forward, significantly reduced commodity exposure.
+We'll obviously be a 19.9% shareholder in the pork company.
+View that as a very positive and constructive thing and transparently reflective of our confidence in the future of the pork business and one we're excited to be, obviously, investors in.

-For Maple Leaf Foods, that provides us with security of incoming high quality Canadian sustainable meat, raw material supply.
-And for the Pork Company, it provides them with an anchor customer and no different than they have today.
-So, the intention of the evergreen supply agreement is just simply to solidify the behavior between the two companies that essentially exist on an intercompany basis today.
-So, that's important.
+There will be an evergreen supply agreement in place that we've commented on in materials and that's, frankly, to the benefit of both companies.
+For Maple Leaf Foods, that provides us with security of incoming high-quality Canadian sustainable meat raw material supply, and for the pork company, it provides them with an anchor customer, no different than they have today.
+So the intention of the evergreen supply agreement is just simply to solidify the behaviour between the two companies that essentially exist on an intercompany basis today.
+So that's important.

 The other thing that's important is the basis for the supply agreement in terms of pricing is tied to USDA markets that are fully transparent and are traded daily.
-So, you get daily price disclosure on USDA markets for transfer pricing between the two companies.
-So, there's a complete and full transparency, and that's essentially the same methodology that takes place today.
-So, on the commodity buying side, it does not change the exposure to commodities which we price for very effectively through our revenue management process in the Maple Leaf business.
-And the Maple Leaf Company will own 20%, 19.9% in the Pork Company and, of course, there are benefits to both organizations, the Pork Company and Maple Leaf Foods, to an evergreen supply agreement.

-So, hopefully that provides you with some color, Mark, and answers your questions.
+So you get daily price disclosure on USDA markets for transfer pricing between the two companies, so there's a complete and full transparency, and that's essentially the same methodology that takes place today.
+So, on the commodity buying side, it does not change the exposure to commodities, which we price for very effectively through our revenue management process in the Maple Leaf business, and the Maple Leaf company will own 20%, or 19.9%, in the pork company.
+And of course there are benefits to both organizations, the pork company and Maple Leaf Foods, to an evergreen supply agreement.
+So hopefully that provides you with some colour, Mark, and answers your question.

-Yeah.
+Yes.
 Yeah, that's helpful.
-And I guess maybe just the last sort of topic.
-There might be a couple of questions here, but the last topic is just with regards to the actual sort of production plans.
-And so, maybe first for the CPG business for MFI, with 100% of MFI needs be supplied by the new Pork Company or would MFI be procuring from other entities as well?
+And I guess maybe just the last sort of topic, there might be a couple of questions here, but the last topic is just with regards to the actual sort of production plans.
+And so maybe first, for the CPG business, for MFI, would 100% of MFI's needs be supplied by the new pork company or would MFI be procuring from other entities as well?